-- I. Tumor specific FLT3 variant analysis (81245, 81246, 0023U, 0046U) in hematologic malignancies is considered medically necessary when:

-- A. The member/enrollee has suspected or confirmed acute myeloid leukemia (AML), OR
+- I. Tumor specific FLT3 variant analysis (81245, 81246, 0023U, 0046U) in hematologic malignancies is considered medically necessary when: - A. The member/enrollee has suspected or confirmed acute myeloid leukemia (AML), OR

-- B. The member/enrollee has a diagnosis of

-- 1. Acute lymphocytic leukemia (ALL), OR
+- B. The member/enrollee has a diagnosis of acute lymphocytic leukemia (ALL), OR - C. The member/enrollee has a diagnosis of myelodysplastic syndrome (MDS).

-- 2. Myelodysplastic syndrome (MDS), OR

-- 3. Myeloproliferative neoplasm.